-- 8.1 An Athlete who wishes to compete in Para Snowboard must have an Eligible Impairment that complies with the relevant Minimum Impairment Criteria. - 8.2 FIS has set Minimum Impairment Criteria to ensure that an Athlete's Eligible Impairment affects the extent to which an Athlete is able to execute the specific tasks and activities fundamental to the sport. - 8.3 Appendix One of these Classification Rules specify the Minimum Impairment Criteria applicable to Para Snowboard and the process by which an Athlete's compliance with Minimum Impairment Criteria is to be assessed by a Classification Panel as part of an Evaluation Session. - 8.4 Any Athlete who does not comply with the Minimum Impairment Criteria for Para Snowboard must be allocated Sport Class Not Eligible (NE) for that sport. - 8.5 A Classification Panel must assess whether or not an Athlete complies with Minimum Impairment Criteria.
+- 8.1 An Athlete who wishes to compete in Para Alpine Skiing must have an Eligible Impairment that complies with the relevant Minimum Impairment Criteria. - 8.2 FIS has set Minimum Impairment Criteria to ensure that an Athlete's Eligible Impairment affects the extent to which an Athlete is able to execute the specific tasks and activities fundamental to the sport. - 8.3 Appendix One and Appendix Two of these Classification Rules specify the Minimum Impairment Criteria applicable to Para Alpine Skiing and the process by which an Athlete's compliance with Minimum Impairment Criteria is to be assessed by a Classification Panel as part of an Evaluation Session. - 8.4 Any Athlete who does not comply with the Minimum Impairment Criteria for Para Alpine Skiing must be allocated Sport Class Not Eligible (NE) for that sport. - 8.5 A Classification Panel must assess whether or not an Athlete complies with Minimum Impairment Criteria.
 This will take place as part of an Evaluation Session.
-Prior to participating in an Evaluation Session, an Athlete must first satisfy FIS that he or she has an Eligible Impairment. - 8.6 In relation to the use of Adaptive Equipment, Minimum Impairment Criteria must not consider the extent to which the use of Adaptive Equipment might affect how the Athlete is able to execute the specific tasks and activities fundamental to the sport;
+Prior to participating in an Evaluation Session, an Athlete must first satisfy FIS that he or she has an Eligible Impairment. - 8.6 In relation to the use of Adaptive Equipment, FIS has set Minimum Impairment Criteria as follows: - 8.6.1 for Eligible Impairments other than Vision Impairment, Minimum Impairment Criteria must not consider the extent to which the use of Adaptive Equipment might affect how the Athlete is able to execute the specific tasks and activities fundamental to the sport; - 8.6.2 for Vision Impairment, Minimum Impairment Criteria must consider the extent to which the use of Adaptive Equipment might affect how the Athlete is able to execute the specific tasks and activities fundamental to the sport.